 What Is the Job Outlook for Cardiac Nurse Practitioners?

-According to the U.S. Bureau of Labor Statistics (BLS), the job growth for Advanced Practice Registered Nurses (APRNs) is projected to increase by 45% from 2019 to 2029, which is much faster than the average for all occupations (4%).
+According to the BLS, the job growth for Nurse Practitioners is projected to increase by 45% from 2020 to 2030, which is much faster than the average for all occupations.

 Much of this growth will result from an increase in the demand for healthcare services and preventative care for the aging population in our country.